-Forensic accounting is a promising career path with growth opportunity.
+The forensic accounting career path has plenty of opportunities for growth.
 Federal agencies are expanding their investigative departments, and corporations are seeking risk management analysts and financial security specialists.
 You can also work as a private consultant and help firms that need forensic accountants to go over their financials.

 Not only is this career personally satisfying, but it’s also financially rewarding.
-Starting salaries for forensic accountants are very respectable, and your income potential will only grow with experience.
+Starting salaries for forensic accountants are respectable, and your income potential should grow with experience.